 Understanding Contractor Performance Ratings

-All contractors (writers, editors, influencers, designers, developers) will be graded on assignments they complete within the CopyPress CMS.
-This article will help you become familiar with the performance ratings process and meaning.
+All contractors will be graded on assignments they complete in Dante.
+This article will help you become familiar with the performance rating process.

 NOTE: All performance ratings (excluding onboarding tests) received before 3/30/2018 were erased.

 A performance rating is an evaluation of the quality of your work and your ability to follow directions on a specific assignment.
-Your individual assignment ratings will combine to provide an overall Performance Rating.
-The scale is a letter-based grading scale and the breakdown is found below.
+Your individual assignment ratings are combined to provide an overall Performance Rating.
+The scale is a letter-based grading scale:

-To be accepted as a contractor through the onboarding, you need to score at least a C on your practical Writer or Editor test.
+To be accepted as a contractor through the onboarding, you need to score at least a C on your practical test.
 Your onboarding score will be your first performance rating.
 As you complete more assignments, the score will become an average of all ratings.

-B. # of Performance Reviews: This box functions similarly to the previous box in that you will see the number of reviews you've received in totality as a contractor, and you'll see total reviews yearly and monthly.
+B. # of Performance Reviews: This box shows the number of reviews you've received overall, as well as yearly and monthly.

-C. Individual Review Details: This section will show you every review that you've received in the CMS.
-If you have just completed the onboarding, you'll only see the review for your practical test(s).
+C. Individual Review Details: This section will show you every review that you've received.
+If you have just completed the onboarding, you'll only see the review for your practical test.
 The longer you work for CopyPress, the more reviews you'll receive, and you'll be able to assess each rating you are given.
-You can click on the assignment, select the paper icon on the right of the assignment details to open the actual rating to see your star-rating and the feedback.
+You can click on the assignment, then select the paper icon on the right of the assignment details to open the actual rating to see your star rating and the feedback.